zineos/aimet/README.md

 Models quantized with AIMET facilitate its deployment on edge devices like mobile phones or laptops by reducing memory footprint.

 AIMET employs post-training and fine-tuning techniques to minimize accuracy loss during quantization and compression.
-AIMET supports models from the ONNX, PyTorch and TensorFlow/Keras frameworks.
+AIMET supports models from the ONNX and PyTorch frameworks.

 ![How AIMET works](https://qaihub-public-assets.s3.us-west-2.amazonaws.com/aimet/docs/assets/images/how-it-works.png)

-AIMET is designed to work with [PyTorch](https://pytorch.org), [TensorFlow](https://tensorflow.org) and [ONNX](https://onnx.ai) models.
+AIMET is designed to work with [PyTorch](https://pytorch.org) and [ONNX](https://onnx.ai) models.

 You can find models quantized with AIMET on [Qualcomm AI Hub Models](https://github.com/quic/ai-hub-models) - a collection of optimized and quantized models.